-The Board of Directors has authority under the Company's Certificate of Incorporation to issue shares of preferred stock, par value \$0.01, with voting and economic rights to be determined by the Board of Directors.
-As of December 31, 2023, no preferred shares have been issued.
+The Board of Directors has authority under the Company's Certificate of Incorporation to issue up to 0.5 million shares of preferred stock, par value \$0.01, with voting and economic rights to be determined by the Board of Directors.
+As of December 31, 2024, no preferred shares have been issued.